namecoin/pkcs11mod/README.md

 **We do these experiments so you don't have to.
 Do not try this at home.
 No really, don't.**

-Original code Copyright Namecoin Developers 2018.  ckibproxy and pkcs11mod directories, and loose files in root directory, are licensed under LGPLv3+.  moz directory is licensed under GPLv3+.
+Original code Copyright Namecoin Developers 2018.  ckibproxy, fedorarealckbiproxy, and pkcs11mod directories, and loose files in root directory, are licensed under LGPLv3+.  moz directory is licensed under GPLv3+.

 Based on: